Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Mid-Tier

-The universe of packrafts really opens up when jumping up in price to between $1,000 to $2,000, and the biggest shift is going to be in the material.
+The universe of packrafts really opens up when jumping up in price to between $1,000 and $2,000, and the biggest shift is going to be in the material.
 TPU-coated nylon is stronger and lighter than PVC and is also far more packable, making these mid-tier packrafts much better at being carried into deep trips.
 These boats will also be more protective with enclosed whitewater deck and skirt systems and more nimble with optional thigh straps.

 The Alpacka Raft Expedition ($1,725) is all of the above and more, and is a great balance of ability and packed size/weight.
 The Kokopelli Rogue R-Deck ($1,199) is another notable all-arounder for a good bit less, but lacks the integrated TiZip of the Expedition.
-For some this won’t matter, but if you plan on doing overnight trips, do yourself a favor and get a boat with internal storage.
+For some, this won’t matter, but if you plan on doing overnight trips, do yourself a favor and get a boat with internal storage.

 Premium

-We currently don’t have any ‘premium’ packrafts in our recommended lineup, but we have tested a few of them, and for around or north of $2,000, you can get into a true whitewater machine like the Alpacka Rafts Valkyrie ($2,350) or Kokopelli Rodeo ($2,000).
+For around or north of $2,000, you can get into a true whitewater machine like the Alpacka Rafts Valkyrie ($2,350) or Kokopelli Rodeo ($2,000).
 Both of these packrafts are refined for big water paddling and aim to provide an experience as close to a hardshell boat as possible.
 This realm of packraft is for folks who are truly pushing out at the seams of packrafting, and you’ll certainly pay for the performance.

 (Photo/Chris Anders)